 The studious Anne Draffkorn Kilmer at the University of California figured out what it said in 1972, meticulously working out the notation system for the song.
 It’s a religious hymn following a 7-note diatonic scale and even includes harmony, which musicologists thought didn’t exist until the time of the ancient Greeks.

 What Was the First Song Ever Made?

 Here’s the song.
 Take note that we can’t really say if this was the rhythm or not.
 It could have included, and probably did have, more complex rhythmic motifs for all we know.
 We can only work with the pitches in the melody.

-That's the jam right there.
+That’s the jam right there.
 It may sound a little boring, but I bet it was a smash hit with a percussive beat behind it.
-Maybe we'll find some info about that one day on another tablet.
+It might have even had a bass line.
+Maybe we’ll find some more info about that one day on another tablet.
 We might already have it tucked away in some museum.
 It takes decades for scholars to translate all of the findings.